martin-dimi/DartboardChallenge/README.md

 # Building a Dartboard Dectector

 ## About
 Image detection for dartboards.
-Build by using techniques such as Viola-Jones and Circle, Intercention Hough spaces.
-More information can be found in report.pdf. *Created using C++ with [OpenCV](http://opencv.org/).* Here's an example where the detection is in green and ground truth in red.
+More information can be found in **report.pdf**.
+Build by using techniques such as Viola-Jones and Circle, Intercention Hough spaces. *Created using C++ with [OpenCV](http://opencv.org/).* Here's an example where the detection is in green and ground truth in red.

  <p align="center">
     <img src="output/dart2.jpg" alt="Dart board detection in green, ground truth in red">